 In the 1970s, pot used to have a THC concentration of 3 to 5 % (THC is the active ingredient that makes you high).
 Nowadays, the THC level in pot is well above 20% and with hydroponic cultures, it can reach up to 40%.
 It is also often laced with other chemical compounds, such as meth, PCP, MDMA, fentanyl, etc.

-And even though it was no longer considered a gateway drug, research points to the fact that it can be a gateway drug.
+And even though it is no longer considered a gateway drug, research points to the fact that it can be a gateway drug depending on life situations.

 Yes.
 Depending on the medication, painkillers (opiates) are the number one culprit.
 Some of these medications have found their way into the streets and are sold on the black market.
 Hydro-morphine (Dilaudid), Oxycontin, Fentanyl, Percocet, and Percodan are just a few.